Buckle up, Ford Fusion enthusiasts! We’re diving deep into the best and worst years of this beloved sedan.

 - Transmission: Five-speed manual or automatic

-But it wasn’t all smooth sailing.
+But it wasn’t all plain sailing.
 The 2006 model faced some electrical system, airbag, and gearbox issues.
 The infamous “Takata” airbag recall?
 Yep, it hit this model.

 2007 Ford Fusion: